Poet, writer, essayist, author of

-Poet, writer, essayist, author of

 ILYA KAMINSKY ON THE UNDISCOVERED COUNTRY

-Andre Bagoo is a poet and writer from Trinidad, the author of several books of poetry including Trick Vessels (2012), BURN (Shearsman, 2015) and Pitch Lake (Peepal Tree Press, 2017), and Narcissus (Broken Sleep, 2022).
+Andre Bagoo is a poet and writer from Trinidad.
+He's the author of several books of poetry including Trick Vessels (Shearsman, 2012), Pitch Lake (Peepal Tree Press, 2017), and Narcissus (Broken Sleep, 2022).
 His poetry has appeared in journals such as Boston Review, Cincinnati Review, St Petersburg Review, PN Review, POETRY, and The Poetry Review.
 He was awarded The Charlotte and Isidor Paiewonsky Prize in 2017.

 Photo by Justin Ramcharan